timsinashok/spexy/spexy/README.md

 - Link : https://www.figma.com/design/d2KIPF2vVsHt0SeHk3C0JH/Spexy-wireframe?node-id=1669-162202&t=WABvY4mqyI6lqKnG-1

 ## AI Usage
-ChatGPT was used to help us implement some of the problem we had in integrating the design element from the wireshark diagrams
+ChatGPT was used to help us implement some of the problem we had in integrating the design element from the wireframe diagrams